 When do the Agency Workers Regulations (AWR) apply?

-The Regulations come into effect as soon as an agency worker has completed 12 weeks in an assignment, regardless of how many hours they work in a day.
+The Regulations come into effect once an agency worker has completed 12 weeks in the same role with the same hirer, regardless of how many hours they work in a day.

 There are two main exceptions to the AWR:

-a) The first apples when the end-hirer, or recruitment agency, if the customer and is engaging a professional service.
+a) The first applies when the end-hirer, or recruitment agency, is engaging a professional service.
 For example, if the worker is a doctor or accountant.
 The AWR does not apply because the professional is unlikely to be working under the recruitment agency’s or end-hirer’s supervision or direction.

 What is included for temporary workers under the AWR?